mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in the same order to all participants.
 (See {{sequencing}} for further considerations.)

-* A directory to which clients can publish initialization keys and download initialization keys for other participants.
+* A directory to which clients can publish key packages and download key packages for other participants.

 # Protocol Overview